omermustekiin/celebi-track-system-CRM/README.md

 # Çelebi Track System - CRM

-Manage your organization's production, orders, customers and employees in real time with mobile and web.
+Manage and track your organization's production, orders, customers and employees in real time with mobile and web.

 ### Features